umrover/mrover-ros/src/esw/science/README.md

 ## Project Overview

-The science_board codebase deals with reading and parsing NMEA like messages from the STM32 chip on the science PCB over UART to complete tasks for almost every mission.
+The science codebase deals with reading and parsing NMEA like messages from the STM32 chip on the science PCB over UART to complete tasks for almost every mission.
 These tasks include operating the science box and getting relevant data during the Science task, controlling the arm laser during the